Apple M2 Pro (10-CPU 16-GPU) Benchmark, Test and specs

 Overclocking: No

 The Apple M2 Pro (10-CPU 16-GPU) has integrated graphics, called iGPU for short.
+Specifically, the Apple M2 Pro (10-CPU 16-GPU) uses the Apple M2 Pro (16 Core), which has 2048 texture shaders and 256 execution units.
 The iGPU uses the system's main memory as graphics memory and sits on the processor's die.
-A processor with integrated graphics is also called APU (Accelerated Processing Unit).

 GPU name: Apple M2 Pro (16 Core)